Fahad Al Kubaisi: Career

-Islamic singing (1997–2005)
+Islamic Music Career (1997–2005)

 He began his artistic career as an Islamic singer when he was in high school.
 He performed several Islamic songs solo in 1997 and in 2001 he released his first album Jamaal El Rouh (The Beauty of the Soul), and in 2005, when he was a university lecturer, he released his second album Ela Rouhi (To my Soul).